Anshul391/CSS143BackStage/exams/midterm1/readme-answer.md

 <br/>

 ANS:
-this logic does not verify the code works correctly. if the reverse does nothing, test still passes if reverse is correct, then this test will pass. but when test passes, the code being tested is not necessarily correct.
+this logic does not verify the code works correctly. if the reverse does nothing, test still passes.

+if reverse is correct, then this test will pass. but when test passes, the code being tested is not necessarily correct.

 **11. (5pt) How would you test your reverse function?
 Write down the test cases as you think necessary**